 The extra fluid may help relieve some problems, such as lifting pressure off a kinked umbilical cord, or it may enhance an ultrasound image so that the doctor can diagnose the underlying problem.
 Unfortunately, the procedure hasn’t been shown to be effective in the long-term.

 Polyhydramnios occurs when there is an excessive accumulation of amniotic fluid.
+Too much amniotic fluid can cause the mother’s uterus to become overdistended and may lead to preterm labor or premature rupture of membranes.
 Polyhydramnios has many different causes, and the recommended treatments can vary.

 Most cases of polyhydramnios are mild.
+Amniotic fluid volume increase during pregnancy, the actual volume that constitutes polyhydramnios is dependent on the gestational age of the fetus.
 Amniotic fluid may have gradually built up during the later stages of pregnancy.
-Normally, this won’t cause any problems, and will go away on its own.
+Normally, this won’t cause any problems and will go away on its own.

 However, severe polyhydramnios may cause outward symptoms, such as shortness of breath, swelling in the feet, ankles, and vulva, and decreased urine production.